-I relocated to Bellingham after 30 years in the Phoenix area.
-I moved to Phoenix at 17 years old as an ASU freshman.
-Living in the PNW was a long term dream, and I couldn’t be ore thrilled to be here….but the move has been DIFFICULT.
-I am hoping all that I learned in MY move I can help YOU to make your move easier.
-Ask me what my top tips are!
+I relocated to Bellingham after 30 years in the Phoenix, AZ area.
+Living in the PNW was a long time dream, and I couldn’t be more thrilled to be here….but the move has been difficult.
+I am hoping all that I learned in my move can help you make your move easier.
+Ask me for my top tips!